ksinha49/ai-services-lambda/services/summarization/README.md

 throughput raise the Lambda's reserved concurrency or adjust the queue event batch size in `template.yaml`.
 Lowering these values reduces concurrency and costs.

+## `collection_name`

+Execution inputs must include a ``collection_name`` value when invoking the summarization service.
+The state machine propagates this value through each step so the retrieval service can search the specified Milvus collection.
+If a collection name is not supplied the default collection configured for the environment will be used, but the summarization workflow expects it to be provided.